TruenoDB/trueno/README.md

 ###References:
- [^cassandra]: The **Apache Cassandra** database is the right choice when you need scalability and high availability without compromising performance.
+ [^footn]: The **Apache Cassandra** database is the right choice when you need scalability and high availability without compromising performance.